Overview

 {"error":"invalid request"}

-All justAPI responses are returned in JSON envelopes:
+All justAPI responses use JSON envelopes:

 Web Interface